-Take 10 μl of reaction into 90 μl of sample buffer.
-Then the samples will be examined via immunoblotting using anti-Chk1 P-S344 or anti-Chk1 antibodies.
+Add 10 μl of the reaction mixture into 90 μl of sample buffer.
+Samples are examined via immunoblotting using anti-Chk1 P-S344 or anti-Chk1 antibodies.

 Representative Results:

-The damaged sperm chromatin or DNA damage mimicking structure can trigger ATR-mediated DNA damage checkpoint in Xenopus egg extract system.
-Figure 1A shows that MMS induces Chk1 phosphorylation at Ser344 (Chk1 P-S344), which is an indicator of ATR kinase activation.
-Figure 1B shows that AT70, as a DNA damage mimicking structure, triggers Chk1 phosphorylation too.
-Total Chk1 is used as loading control in both cases.
+The damaged sperm chromatin or DNA damage-mimicking structure can trigger the ATR/Chk1-mediated DNA damage checkpoint in the Xenopus egg extract system.
+Figure 2A shows that MMS induces Chk1 phosphorylation at Ser344 (Chk1 P-S344), which is an indicator of ATR kinase activation.
+Figure 2B shows that AT70, as a DNA damage-mimicking structure, also triggers Chk1 phosphorylation.
+Total Chk1 samples are used as loading controls in both examples.

 Tables and Figures:

 Figure 1.
+A diagram of the DNA damage checkpoint signaling.

+Figure 2.
 Chk1 phosphorylation is induced by either MMS or AT70 treatments in Xenopus egg extracts.
 (A) MMS-damaged sperm chromatin (MMS) or normal sperm chromatin (Con) are incubated in egg extracts for 90 min.
 Chk1 phosphorylation at Ser344 (Chk1 P-S344) and total Chk1 in egg extracts are examined via immunoblotting.
 (B) AT70 or water (Con) are added into egg extracts, respectively.
-Samples are also analyzed via immunoblotting as the same as in (A).
+Samples are also analyzed via immunoblotting as in (A).